‘Someone could get killed’: Fort Payne residents concerned about dangerous corner

 FORT PAYNE, Ala.
 (WHNT) — The mayor of Fort Payne says that the corner of Highway 11 and Airport Road is the most dangerous intersection in the city.

-Residents say that the Alabama Department of Transportation (ALDOT) has ignored the pleas from the mayor for help to fix the issues.
+Residents, who agree, claim the Alabama Department of Transportation (ALDOT) has ignored the pleas from the mayor to fix the issues.

 “I know at least one of those young ladies was airlifted to Erlanger Hospital and had a long road of recovery,” said Baine.